Other Common Names

 NB: There are parasitic wasps in all major lineages of Aculeata, incl. the entire Chrysidoidea and many families of Vespoidea

-Some parasitic wasp cocoons are scattered on hosts' pages through the guide; all are grouped together here in Chris' Blog -- a simple guide
+Some parasitic wasp cocoons are scattered on hosts' pages throughout the guide and grouped together here in Chris' Blog -- a simple guide